autowarefoundation/autoware/planning/behavior_velocity_planner/occlusion-spot-design.md

 partition generate_detection_area_polygon {
 :convert path to path lanelet;
 :generate left/right slice of polygon that starts from path start;
-:generate interpolated polygon which is created from ego TTC and lateral distance that pedestrian can reach within ego TTC.;
+:generate interpolated polygon created from ego TTC and lateral distance that pedestrian can reach within ego TTC.;
 }
 partition find_possible_collision {
 :generate possible collision;
 :calculate collision path point and intersection point;
 note right
-  - occlusion spot is calculated by longitudinally closest point of unknown cells.
+  - occlusion spot is calculated by the longitudinally closest point of unknown cells.
-  - intersection point is where ego front bumper and darting object will crash.
+  - intersection point is where ego front bumper and the darting object will crash.
   - collision path point is calculated by arc coordinate consider ego vehicle's geometry.
   - safe velocity and safe margin is calculated from performance of ego emergency braking system. end note